Telicent-io/telicent-core-charts/README.md

 2. Review the chart-specific README for configuration options
 3. Create your custom `values.yaml` file
 4. Install using the Helm commands above
+5. More configuration information can be found [here](https://docs.telicent.io/core/getting-started/installation/helm/)

 For more detailed information about each component, please consult the individual chart documentation.